ayush29/cs17mtech11017_adsa_hw1_q1_doc/README.md

-# Pseudo DNA Molecule Implemtation
+# Pseudo DNA Molecule Implementation

 Implementation of various operations on a pseudo DNA molecule.